Chapter 05 of 8

-Discover how OpenFaaS functions are invoked synchronously and asynchronously, and understand where queueing happens in the system.
+How functions are invoked synchronously and asynchronously, and where queueing happens.

 OpenFaaS supports two main invocation patterns: synchronous (sync) and asynchronous (async), each serving different use cases and requirements.